 He does.
 He disciplines His children.
-But not everybody who claims to be saved is His child.
+But not everybody who claims to be His child is His child.
 In fact, if a person claims to be a Christian, yet lives like the world and apparently "gets away with it," that person is a counterfeit.
-God will not stand idly by while His children walk in sin.
+The fact is, God will not stand idly by while His children walk in sin.

 This is serious business.
-If I am a person who disobeys God yet never experiences His chastening, I have no reason to think I'm God's child.
+If I am a person who disobeys God yet never experiences His chastening, I have no reason to think I'm His child.

 Make it personal.
 What happens when you sin?
 If you are God's child, you will feel the weight of God's displeasure.
 If at that point you refuse to deal with your sin, you will experience further chastening.
-God will take action-because He loves you-to get your attention, so you'll turn from sin and return to Him.
+God will take action-because He loves you-to get your attention, so you'll turn from your sin and return to Him to live for His glory.